csphere/ffxiv-firmament-teamcraft-guide/README.md

 ### Unlocking AllTheThings.jpg

-When you travel to firmament, you will find yourself in an area with severeal tents and NPCs.
+When you travel to firmament, you will find yourself in an area with several tents and NPCs.
 Run around this general area and click on everyone with a quest bubble until you've gotten through all the cutscenes, tutorials, etc.

 ![Firmament Unlock NPCs](https://i.imgur.com/HQVo8dd.png)